 Graceful Loser: After defeating him and Lucifer in the Law path, he'll concede you have the right to do as you please, as you were stronger.

 Psychic Dreams for Everyone: Has dreams of Flynn in Demonic Gene despite never knowing such a person.
-After his minds get zapped with the knowledge from the book that Burroughs translated, he gets a dream of a burning Tokyo with the Black Samurai telling him to come.
+After his minds get zapped with the knowledge from the book that Burroughs translated, he gets a dream of a burning Tokyo with the Black Samurai telling him to come; later still, he has a Body Horror nightmare with Amaymon, showing he's the demon's carrier.

 An elitist, ill mannered Samurai from a Luxuror family who works as chamberlains for the king.